facebook

 Add Throw Blankets

 Rasha Rizwan recommends placing a throw blanket on top of the daybed for an extra layer of coziness.
-She also suggests upholstering the daybed in fabrics that introduce colors and patterns that complement the room's design aesthetic.
+She also suggests that upholstering the daybed in fabrics that introduce colors and patterns is a great way to complement the room's design aesthetic.

 Add side tables